mewarren/travel-app/README.md

 * SVGs appropriately implemented for vector images (2 points)
 * Appropriate responsive image strategies applied (4 points)
 * Information is designed to invite visual scanning (2 points)

+## Stretch Goal
+* I didn't concentrate on semantic markup while building today's demo.
+See if you can get creative with your grid and still follow the rules we learned of Semantic HTML!